godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

     user@host:~$ cd newgame
     user@host:~/newgame$ touch project.godot

-That alone makes for an empty Godot project.
+That alone makes an empty Godot project.

 Running the editor
 ------------------

 Running the editor is done by executing godot with the ``-e`` flag.
-This must be done from within the project directory, or a subdirectory, otherwise the command is ignored and the project manager appears.
+This must be done from within the project directory or a subdirectory, otherwise the command is ignored and the project manager appears.

 ::